FigSystems/dpt/doc/spec.md

 There are a bunch of terms and ideas used in this document:

-- FPKG store: The directory containing all of the packages installed in the system, located by default at `/fpkg/store` but this can be customized by placing a directory name in the file `/etc/fpkg/store`.
+- fpkg store: The directory containing all of the packages installed in the system, located by default at `/fpkg/store` but this can be customized by placing a directory name in the file `/etc/fpkg/store`.

 - Package: A single package, often located in an fpkg store.
 The is a directory containing the sub-directories of `data`, `env`, and `info`.